amy12xx/amy12xx.github.io/docs/_posts/2022-06-23-reward-leakage-in-imitation.md

 The problem of reward leakage can inadvertently occur even in more complex environments.
-However, it can be easily alleviated by modifying the environments to stop the reward leakage.
+But it can be easily alleviated by modifying the environments to stop the reward leakage.
 For instance, the seals project provides fixed horizon versions of some Gym environments, by always returning ``done=False`` and ``info={}``.
 Model diagnoses (for instance, through tensorboard/W&B logs) and test cases are good places to catch anomalies, in general.